-- Saying nothing, just setting with them and allowing them to be
+- Saying nothing, just sitting with them and allowing them to be

 Why this is important for kids and teens.

 Listening with empathy is a skill that’s beneficial in all their interactions not just those with children and adolescents.
-Children and adolescents are still developing an understanding of what their emotions are and how to express them . children depend on parents and other adults in their life to assist them to regulate their emotions.
+Children and adolescents are still developing an understanding of what their emotions are and how to express them.
+Children depend on parents and other adults in their life to assist them to identify, name and regulate their emotions.
 As they develop they observe through their interactions with adults what’s ok to talk about and what isn’t.